jlixander/albany_county_tax_assessment_2024/README.md

 #### Handling Missing Values

 For data analysis to be accurate, missing values have to be handled.
 This allows for appropriate calculations of derived values and for a fair comparison across time periods.
-No missing values were found, however, around 540 observations where found to have one or missing column values.
+No missing values were found, however, around 540 observations where found to have one or more empty string column values.
 A fraction of these observations were dropped, leaving behind 352 observations with missing 'Property Type Code', which identifies the type of parcel (E.g.: 1 Family Res).

 #### Computing Percent Change In Property Values

-To better understand the differences in the property assessment rolls, it is prudent to understand at what rates have *City Tax*, *County Tax*, *Schol Tax*, and *Full Market Value* have changed for each property.
+To better understand the differences in the property assessment rolls, it is prudent to understand magnitude of change for *City Tax*, *County Tax*, *Schol Tax*, and *Full Market Value*.
 Discrete magnitudes (Thousands of dollar Increase/Decrease) does not provide a clear comparison relative to other properties.
 As such, the percent change is calculated.
 This provides a standard scale to compare across parcels in an intuitive way.
 For example, if the initial home assessment was $100k and is now $140k, this means a 40% increase.
 If we compare it to a $600K property, a $40k increase would only mean a 6.67% increase.
-This clearly shows that the former had a much higher tax hike!
+This clearly shows that the former had a much higher assessment hike!

 Percent Change is calculated using the formula below:

 $$
 \text{Percentage Change} = \left( \frac{\text{Value in 2024} - \text{Value in 2023}}{\text{Value in 2023}} \right) \times 100
 $$